-The audited consolidated financial statements of Spirit contained in its Annual Report on Form 10-K for the fiscal years ended December 31, 2021 and December 31, 2020 and the unaudited condensed consolidated financial statements of Spirit contained in its Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2022 are incorporated by reference into this information statement and proxy statement/prospectus.
+The audited consolidated financial statements of Spirit contained in its Annual Report on Form 10-K for the fiscal years ended December 31, 2021 and December 31, 2020 are incorporated by reference into this information statement and proxy statement/prospectus.
 For additional information, please see "Where You Can Find More Information."